Ukrainian women are world-renowned as considered some of the most beautiful women in the world.

 For a moment, imagine a woman who’s incapable of making even the most trivial decisions, and her response to every “What do you want to do?” is “I don’t know.”
 That’s your typical Eastern European woman, and your responsibility as a man is to make sure your woman is never left wondering what’s going on.

-The man pays.
+Ukrainian dating culture is very traditional and patriarchal.
+The rules are very simple: the man pays.
 Period.
 The man pays for initial dates.
 The man pays for anything that he invites the woman to do.

-If he invites her to coffee, he pays.
+If he invites a woman for coffee, he pays.
 If he invites her to dinner, he pays.
 If he invites her to take a trip together to another city or country, he pays.

 In the case of an expensive overseas trip, the man pays for everything and the woman might throw in a little bit to help with the expenses (or she might not).

-After the relationship develops and the couple begins living together, there could a 50/50 split on some things such as groceries or rent, but that depends on the girl and your agreement with her.
-She might scoff at the idea of her contributing any money (which can be seen as a relationship red flag).
+After the relationship develops and the couple begins living together, the woman should start contributing more but the relationship will probably never be truly 50/50.
+In some cases, the woman might scoff at the idea of her contributing any money (which can be seen as a relationship red flag).

 I can’t tell you how many emails I’ve received from men over the years who went to Ukraine, met a beautiful woman, started dating her, brought her over to America and then got burned when she left the guy for a richer/younger/sexier/stronger man.
 This happens all the time.

-That’s because a lot of Western men are very gullible when it comes to Eastern European women.
+Part of the reason is because a lot of these Western men are very gullible when it comes to Eastern European women.
 They think they can just fly in, meet a beautiful girl and then give her the world and she’ll become theirs forever and ever.